dmopalmer/PiPiece/README.md

 Software
 ========

 You want to turn off the camera LED to prevent light leakage.
-Add the following in /boot/config.txt disable_camera_led=1
+Add the following in /boot/config.txt on the Raspberry Pi's SD card: disable_camera_led=1